 6. Pumpkins and Chrysanthemums

-Longwood Gardens in Kennett Square debuts “Autumn’s Colors” on October 2.
-The Garden Railway, almost 500 feet of railroad track for miniature trains and dressed for the season (including Thomas the Tank Engine), will be on view as well.
-The Pumpkin Playground opens October 9, and the Chrysanthemum Festival is open for viewing from October 16 to November 14.
+Longwood Gardens in Kennett Square debuts the Chrysanthemum Festival on October 1.
+The Garden Railway, almost 500 feet of railroad track for miniature trains and dressed for the season (including Thomas the Tank Engine), will be on view as well, and the Pumpkin Playground opens October 7.
 Afterward, travel a short 4 miles down the road to visit The Creamery for ice cream, live music, a meal, and outdoor games.
 The facility is kid- and dog-friendly.

 Find the perfect pumpkin at Fall Fest at Shady Brook Farm.
 Photo courtesy of the farm